 Obligations of the plan administrator

-In carrying out its duties, the administrator must respect the relevant laws and the pension plan's provisions.
+duties, the plan administrator must respect the relevant laws and the pension plan's provisions.
 Like all those who manage other people's property, it has the legal obligation to exercise the prudence, diligence and skill that a reasonable individual would exercise in similar circumstances.
 It must also act with honesty and loyalty, and in the best interest of the members and beneficiaries.

-Respect the relevant laws and the pension plan's provisions
+Complying with the relevant laws and the pension plan's provisions

 Income Tax Act .
-As a result, if the plan has members in other Canadian provinces, it must also be administered in conformity with the laws governing pension plans in those provinces.
+As a result, if the plan has members in other Canadian provinces, it must also be administered in compliance with the

 Supplemental Pension Plans Act.
-If the text of the pension plan has provisions that do not respect the Act, the Act prevails.
+If the text of the pension plan has provisions that do not comply with the Act, the Act prevails.

 A helpful example...

-A worker is hired on 1 June 2019.
-On 1 January
+Martine is hired on 1 June 2022.
+By 1 January

 The plan text can provide for provisions that are more advantageous than the minimum requirements of the

-Act with prudence, diligence and skill
+Acting with prudence, diligence and skill

-- It must make decisions and take action at the appropriate time.
+It must make decisions and take action at the appropriate time.

-For example, the administrator must respect the time limits set by law.
+For example, the plan administrator must respect the time limits set by law.
 Where no time limit is imposed, it must act within a reasonable time frame.

 It must adequately supervise the plan.

 Pension committee members who have particular knowledge because of their profession or business experience must use such knowledge or experience.
 For example, a member who knows something about investing must help the other members select a competent expert in the field of investment.